 Other food/drinks: Have one solid meal, preferably for lunch.
 Limit snacking and avoid having too much fruit.

-Time to stay in this stage: Until you reach your "goal" weight
+Time to stay in this stage: Until you reach your desired weight loss goal.

 Key recipe: Try a simple chicken stir-fry with vegetables for lunch.

-What's going on: "Now that a good amount of stored fat has been used up as energy to drive the body functions, the low-carb lunch will not be stored as fat."
+What's going on: "Now that a good amount of stored fat has been used up as energy to drive the body functions, the low-carb lunch will not be stored as fat," says Biswas.
+During this phase, weight loss will slow down, but you'll still continue to lose weight since you're restricting calories, explains Shapiro.

 Stage 3: Stability Phase